 In some cases, employees may begin working on a casual basis, yet over time a regular pattern of work develops meaning the employee has become a permanent part timer, even if neither party realises this has happened.
 If you have casual staff it’s worthwhile keeping a close eye on their employment status and which entitlements they’re receiving.
 Confusion can lead to underpayment or overpayment, which can be a bit tricky to make right again.

 If you pay PAYG holiday pay to an employee who doesn’t meet the criteria, the employee is then entitled to annual holidays (including payment for them) as usual even if PAYG holiday payments have been made.
-As an employer, you can’t ‘claim back’ any PAYG holiday payments that you have already made to an employee, so it could be a costly error.

 Let’s get it right